ohbm/osr2021/formats.md

 <p align="justify">**Educational sessions** will be pre-recorded and broadcast according to our schedule.
 Speakers will be available for Q&A immediately following the broadcast of their sessions in at least two timezone hubs.
 You can also leave questions on pre-specified Mattermost channels and speakers will be encouraged to get back to you.
 </p>
 <div id='panel'></div>
-<p align="justify">**Panel discussions** will be live and feature a host that will moderate a predetermined topic of discussion among a panel of invited speakers.
+<p align="justify">**Panel discussions** will be live and feature a host that will moderate a predetermined topic of discussion among a panel of speakers.
 Questions from the audience are encouraged (via chat feature) and will be transmitted to the panel by the host throughout the session.</p>
 <p align="justify">Panel discussions are pre-defined sessions on the following topics: </p>

 1. The future of open tools/technologies.